Your Guide to Booking Your First Massage and faqs

 What if I'm ticklish or worried about feeling uncomfortable?

-Massage shouldn’t feel ticklish.
-Your therapist will use firm, intentional pressure—never light, fluttery strokes that might cause a ticklish sensation.
+Massage shouldn’t feel ticklish but this is a common concern for highly ticklish individuals.
+In an effort to reduce the sensation of feeling tickled, your therapist will use firm, intentional pressure.
 If anything feels uncomfortable at any point, simply let your therapist know so they can adjust.
-It will never hurt your therapists feelings to ask for an adjustment.
-Their main concern and priority is your comfort during your session.
+It will never hurt your therapist's feelings to ask for an adjustment.
+Their main concern is your comfort during your session.

 Can I talk during my massage?